 With BSIV norms coming into effect on 1 April 2020, car manufacturers are busy updating and upgrading their cars.
-Some manufacturers are busier than others, having already introduced BSVI compliant vehicles, while others are more relaxed introducing BSIV models first, and planning to upgrade them next year.
-Regardless, buyers are in a frenzy, not sure whether to part with their money or hold onto it tight.
-This has led to a massive slump in car sales, which has the entire Auto-industry in a pinch.
+Some manufacturers are busier than others, having already introduced BSVI compliant vehicles.
+Others are more relaxed, introducing BSIV models first, and planning to upgrade them next year.
+Regardless, buyers are in a frenzy, not sure whether to part with their money or hold on to it tight.
+This has led to a massive slump in car sales, which has the entire Auto-Industry in a pinch.
 If you are wondering which to choose between BSIV and BSVI, there are plenty of factors that you need to consider.
 Taking a decision can be tricky, especially if you aren’t completely sure what you’re getting into.
 Let’s tackle some FAQs we encountered regarding BSVI vs BSIV comparison:

 Q1.
 I want a petrol car.
 Should I buy BSVI or BSIV car?

 In terms of petrol cars, the decision is quite simple.
-Go for a BSIV car if the you want, or a BSVI if it is available.
+You can choose a BSIV car if the you want, or a BSVI if it is available.
+See, simple!
 Currently, there aren’t many cars in the Indian market that comply with BSVI standards, but they will soon be here.
 That doesn’t mean you have to wait though.
 If you want a petrol car now, go right ahead.

 If you’re waiting for discounts, well, there will significant ones coming up soon.
-Manufacturers would be clearing up their stock well before the April 2020 deadline, so it’s better to not wait till the very last moment.
-Diwali and new Year would be a great time to make the purchase.
-Consequently, if you wish to buy a cleaner BSVI model, you can buy the ones which are available, or wait for the of your choice.
+Manufacturers would be clearing up their stock well before the April 2020 deadline, so it’s better to not wait till the last moment.
+There would be plenty of discounts during Diwali and New Year, so that's a great time to make the purchase.
+Consequently, if you wish to buy a cleaner BSVI model, you can buy the ones which are available, or wait for the vehicle of your choice to be introduced.

 With diesel cars, the choice is much different.
 Diesel cars are going to see significant changes in hardware, which means they’ll become much more expensive.
 Also, many manufacturers might even discontinue their small diesel cars altogether, at least until there is a viable option.
 Currently, there are only a handful of diesel cars that are BSVI compliant, and the near future isn’t very certain about the fate of the rest.